Spanish Immersion in the City of Eternal Spring

 Casey comes from college accompanied by at least eight other students.
 Many live in the same home together.
 Another classmate, Nancy, studies Spanish to bond with her Mexican husband.
 She spends a few weeks living with a Mexican family and a few in a hotel with her children and husband.
 She misses her Mexican family at the hotel.

-My last classmate, Dean, has left his kids at home for a few weeks to join the immersion program with a college from Washington.
+My last classmate, Dean, has left his kids at home for a few weeks to join the immersion program with a colleague from Washington.
 He studies Spanish for fun and to advance his studies at the university.
-We are all Americans, but around campus I hear English, German and other languages spoken by the students (despite the signs requesting Spanish-only).
+We are all Americans, but around campus, I hear English, German and other languages spoken by the students (despite the signs requesting Spanish-only).

 Authentic Mexican Food